Nancy Roman: Post-NASA

-After working for NASA for twenty-one years, she took an early retirement opportunity in 1979 in part to allow her to care for her elderly mother, although she continued on as a consultant for another year in order to complete the selection of STScI.
+After working for NASA for twenty-one years, she took an early retirement opportunity in 1979 in part to allow her to care for her elderly mother.
+She continued on as a consultant for another year in order to complete the selection of STScI.
 Roman was interested in learning computer programming, and so audited a course on FORTRAN at Montgomery College that garnered her a job as a consultant for ORI, Inc. from 1980 to 1988.
 In that role, she was able to support research in geodesy and the development of astronomical catalogs, two of her former research areas.
 This led to her becoming the head of the Astronomical Data Center at NASA's Goddard Space Flight Center in 1995.

 She continued her work until 1997 for contractors who supported the Goddard Space Flight Center.
-Roman then spent three years teaching advanced junior high and high school students and K-12 science teachers, including those in underserved districts, and then spent ten years recording astronomical textbooks for Reading for the Blind and Dyslexic.
-In a 2017 interview, Roman said: “I like to talk to children about the advantages of going into science and particularly to tell the girls, by showing them my life, that they can be scientists and succeed.”
+Roman then spent three years teaching advanced junior high and high school students and K-12 science teachers, including those in underserved districts.
+She then spent ten years recording astronomical textbooks for Reading for the Blind and Dyslexic.
+In a 2017 interview, Roman said: "I like to talk to children about the advantages of going into science and particularly to tell the girls, by showing them my life, that they can be scientists and succeed."

 From 1955 on, she lived in the Washington, D.C. area, in the later years in Chevy Chase, Maryland with her mother, who died in 1992.
 Outside her work, Roman enjoyed going to lectures and concerts and was active in the American Association of University Women.
 She died on December 25, 2018, following a long illness.